confidential-containers/trustee/docs/kbs_attestation_protocol.md

 2. **Challenge**: After receiving the request, KBS returns a challenge to KBC and asks KBC to send evidence to prove that its environment (HW-TEE) is safe and reliable.
 3. **Attestation**: KBC sends the evidence and the HW-TEE generated, ephemeral public key to the KBS.
-4. **Response**: The `Reponse` payload includes the resource data requested when sending the initial `Request` to the specific KBS resource endpoint.
-The resource data is is protected by the ephemeral public key passed via the previously sent Attestation payload.
-Within the valid time of the token, KBC can directly request resources or services of KBS by virtue of the token without step 2 and step 3.
+4. **Response**: The `Response` payload includes the resource data requested when sending the initial `Request` to the specific KBS resource endpoint.
+The resource data is protected by the ephemeral public key passed via the previously sent Attestation payload.
+Within the valid time of the token, KBC can directly request resources or services from KBS by virtue of the token without going through step 2 and step 3.

 ## Request